na-na-hi/renget/archive/unesm.md

 I dragged a protesting Cyndaquil along behind us.

-“This sucks!
-Phanpy would have let me get at least a few snarky lines in!” whined Cyndaquil.
+“This sucks!" whined Cyndaquil.
+"Phanpy would have let me get at least a few snarky lines in!”

 “You’re getting distracted,” said Torchic.
 “Focus on getting sweet revenge.”